 - If you intend to do any burning whatsoever beyond a pile of brush and limbs resulting from routine residential maintenance, then you will probably need an Air Pollution Permit and need to contact the Air District for clear direction.

-Unfortunately, it can be far more complicated that what we have told you here.
+Unfortunately, it can be far more complicated than what we have told you here.
 To be absolutely sure, please don’t hesitate to call the Air District.

 Prescribed Fire or Project Burns: All burning that is not “Residential” burning requires an Air Pollution permit from the Air District.
 The types of burns that require an Air Pollution permit can be: